nicotine-plus/nicotine-plus/doc/TESTING.md

 ## macOS

-Unstable installers for macOS Big Sur 11 and later are built after every commit to the master branch.
+Unstable installers for macOS Monterey 12 and later are built after every commit to the master branch.

 *NOTE: You have to follow [these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) the first time you open Nicotine+ on macOS.*